Skip to main content

 What does the project involve?

-The new Kincardine North substation will include:
+The proposed Kincardine North substation will include:

-• A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment (89m x 33m), and a smaller distribution substation building and back up generator;
+- A new 400kV SF6-free Gas Insulated Switchgear (GIS) substation building, which will house electrical switchgear, plant and ancillary equipment (89m x 33m), and a smaller distribution substation building and back up generator;

-• Two 400/275kV Transformers, two shunt reactors and two containerised Automatic Voltage Regulators;
+- Two 400/275kV Transformers, two shunt reactors and two containerised Automatic Voltage Regulators;

-• SF6-free Gas Insulated Busbar (GIS) routed across the site to connect the switchgear to each circuit;
+- SF6-free Gas Insulated Busbar (GIS) routed across the site to connect the switchgear to each circuit;

-• A new 3m high steel palisade fence and internal fencing around the live compound to ensure safety and security;
+- A new 3m high steel palisade fence and internal fencing around the live compound to ensure safety and security;

-• A new underground cable connection to the existing Kincardine 275kV substation
+- A new underground cable connection to the existing Kincardine 275kV substation.

 Proposed substation location